robertbraeutigam/scan/README.md

 and devices, such as routers, repeaters, cables, WiFi or even VPNs, can be used to build the "physical" network.
-There is no requirement on the physical network topology, nor on any particular network service to be available, as long as individual devices can communicate with each other.
+There is no requirement on the physical network topology, nor on any particular network service to be available, as long as individual devices can communicate with each other at least in one direction.

 All communication is peer-to-peer and end-to-end encrypted with automatically rotating keys.
 There is no central component nor server, and all